The Innovator's Dilemma by Clayton Christensen — Cliff Notes Summary

 4.4 Capabilities Become Disabilities

-The processes that scaled your enterprise sales motion — long discovery, MEDDPICC, multi-stakeholder consensus — become anchors when the disruptor sells product-led, self-serve, $20/seat.
-Atlassian's no-sales-team model disrupted HP OpenView's enterprise IT management business this way.
+The processes that scaled your enterprise sales motion — long discovery, MEDDPICC, multi-stakeholder consensus — become anchors when the disruptor sells product-led, self-serve, and per-seat.
+Atlassian's low-touch, no-traditional-sales-team model is a frequently cited example of disrupting enterprise IT incumbents from below.

 4.5 Technology Supply ≠ Market Demand

 You will keep building features your customer no longer values.
-The disruptor will sell the 60% feature set at 20% of the price and win the 80% of the market that never needed the rest.
+The disruptor will sell a smaller feature set at a fraction of the price and win the majority of the market that never needed the rest.

 5. Low-End Disruption vs New-Market Disruption

-Christensen later refined his typology — every disruption is one of two flavors.
+Christensen and his collaborators later refined the typology — every disruption is one of two flavors.

 5.1 Low-End Disruption

-The disruptor enters at the bottom of the existing market with a cheaper, worse product that serves the overserved customer the incumbent stopped caring about.
-Honda Cub vs Harley-Davidson is the canonical case.
-Korean steel mills vs US Steel is another — minimills started in rebar (the lowest-margin steel product), then climbed up to structural beams, then sheet steel, and by 2002 had taken the entire integrated-steel market.
+The disruptor enters at the bottom of the existing market with a cheaper, simpler product that serves the overserved customer the incumbent stopped caring about.
+Korean and US minimill steelmakers vs integrated mills is the canonical case — minimills started in rebar (the lowest-margin steel product), then climbed up to structural beams and eventually sheet steel.
+Nucor, a minimill pioneer, grew into one of the largest steelmakers in North America.

 5.2 New-Market Disruption

 The disruptor creates a market of non-consumers — people who could not afford or could not use the incumbent product at all.
 Sony's transistor radio (1955) sold to teenagers who could not afford a console radio.
-Personal computers (Apple II, IBM PC) sold to hobbyists and small businesses who could never have bought a DEC VAX.
+Personal computers (Apple II, IBM PC) sold to hobbyists and small businesses who would never have bought a minicomputer.
+Cloud storage (Dropbox, Box) sold to individuals and SMBs who would never have purchased enterprise SAN gear.
+The incumbent does not see the threat because the disruptor is not stealing its customers — yet.

 6. Christensen's Verbatim Hammers

-The book's enduring power is in three sentences that show up in every modern strategy deck:
+The book's enduring power lives in a handful of lines that show up in every modern strategy deck:

 7. The Christensen Lineage

-The Innovator's Dilemma is the start of a four-book arc that defines modern strategy.
+The Innovator's Dilemma is the start of a multi-book arc that defines modern strategy.

 7.1 The Innovator's Solution (2003)

 Co-authored with Michael Raynor, this is the prescriptive sequel — how to systematically build disruptive businesses inside incumbents.
-Introduces the purpose brand concept.
+It introduces the purpose-brand concept and an early version of Jobs-to-be-Done.

 7.2 Competing Against Luck (2016)

-Co-authored with Taddy Hall, Karen Dillon, and David Duncan, this is the Jobs-to-be-Done book — the framework that every modern PLG company (Notion, Figma, Linear, Superhuman) runs customer discovery against.
-The famous milkshake study (people "hire" milkshakes for the morning commute job) lives here.
+Co-authored with Taddy Hall, Karen Dillon, and David Duncan, this is the Jobs-to-be-Done book — the framework that many modern PLG companies (Notion, Figma, Linear, Superhuman) run customer discovery against.
+The famous milkshake study (people "hire" a milkshake for the morning-commute job) lives here.

 7.3 Disrupting Class (2008)

-Applies disruption theory to K-12 education, predicting the rise of online learning a decade before COVID forced the issue.
+Applies disruption theory to K-12 education, predicting the rise of online learning years before the pandemic forced the issue.
+Christensen later acknowledged that some of his education and healthcare predictions were too aggressive.

 8. Sales-Team Application — The Displacement Watchlist